 \section{Conclusion and Outlook}

 We compared three generative learning approaches, starting from a VAE, a lighter model with about 4 million parameters, to DCGAN, already widely studied in the field of neural network turbulence modeling, to DDPM, a recent generative model.
 Our experiments have shown that the VAE is not able to match the quality of the LES, which can be directly observed by just taking a look at the generated image.
 In contrast, DCGAN and DDPM both synthesize turbulent flow that agrees excellently with the LES flow at the visual level and by examining physics-based metrics.
-Nevertheless, we found that DCGAN performs better in hitting the peaks of the distributions regarding the physics-based evaluation.
-Finally, a strong argument for DCGAN was found by analyzing the computational cost, since it requires significantly less data to train and is significantly faster in training and inference time compared to DDPM.
+Nevertheless, we found that DCGAN performs better in hitting the peaks of the distributions regarding the physics-based evaluation, but care has to be taken to reduce noise in experimental data.
+This issue is particularly relevant for the experimental PIV data.
+While computational cost plays a minor role, both DCGAN and DDPM accurately reproduce the measured flow statistics and small-scale structures, despite the inherent measurement uncertainties.
+In particular, the DCGAN captures the characteristic small-scale fluctuations of the PIV data, demonstrating that these models can robustly handle experimental noise and variability.
+Returning to the overall comparison, a strong argument for DCGAN was found by analyzing the computational cost, since it requires significantly less data to train and is significantly faster in training and inference time compared to DDPM.